googlefonts/googlefonts.github.io/gf-guide/metrics.md

 Set these values to be the same across all masters to ensure that output instances have equal vertical metrics:

--   `typoAscender` and `hheaAscender` set higher than `À`
+-   `typoAscender` and `hheaAscender` set higher than `Ắ`
 -   `typoLineGap` and `hheaLineGap` set to `0`
--   `typoDescender` and `hheaDescender` set lower than the deepest descender of the primary script.
+-   `typoDescender` and `hheaDescender` set to visually leave Caps height centered in the line, but lower than the deepest descender of the primary script.
 -   `winAscent` and `winDecent` set to `yMax` and `yMin` (absolute highest and lowest point in the font)
 -   `use_typo_metrics` is enabled

-Expected result: vertical metrics should be around 120-130% of UPM.
+Expected result: vertical metrics should be around 130% of UPM.
 Anything greater, and the metrics may look too loose.

 **Example**

 A new Latin family has the following qualities:

 -   UPM is `1000`
--   `yMax` of tallest `A grave` in the familly (bold for this example) = `940`
+-   `yMax` of tallest `A breve acute` in the familly (bold for this example) = `940`
 -   `yMin` of deepest a-z letter (`g` bold in this family) = `235`
 -   Caps height (`H`or `Z` bbox height) = `730`
 -   Family's `yMax = 1116` (Bold `A breve hookabove` for this family)